Production3000/mvp3000esp/doc/sensor_module.md

  *  Degree ° is non-ASCII, use `&deg;`
  *  The percent symbol % is used as deliminator by the string parser, use `&percnt;`

+Set initial sample averaging count after first compile.
+This value is superseeded by the user-set/saved value in the web interface.

+    uint8_t sampleAveraging = 10;
+    xmoduleSensor.setSampleAveraging(1);

 Shift the decimal point of the sample values by the given exponent, see section [Sample-to-Int Exponent](#sample-to-int-exponent) for more information.
 Also see the [BME680](/examples/sensor/bme680/bme680.ino) example for a use case.

     int8_t exponent[valueCount] = {-1, 2};